 Note: Currently, there are unconfirmed records of Seminole bat (Lasiurus seminolus) and Southeastern bat (Myotis austroriparius) in Maryland.

 Any bat, regardless of age, can be rehabilitated.
-If you should find an injured bat, there are only a few licensed Master Wildlife Rehabilitators in Maryland qualified to work with bats.
+If you should find an injured or potentially orphaned bat, please read the guidelines on our

 For More Information: